-- seek long-term capital growth through single country exposure to Japanese equity markets; - seek a value style investment approach; - are looking to use it as part of an investment portfolio and not as a complete investment plan.
+- seek long-term capital growth through exposure to European equity markets; - seek a growth style investment approach; - are looking to use it as part of an investment portfolio and not as a complete investment plan.

 Dealing Requests received before 14:30 CET on any Valuation Day will be processed that day.